 '''

-~~~ SNIP ~~~

-Remote: borg.remote.PathNotAllowed: /home/backup/repos/web01.srv.local/pictures

-~~~ SNIP ~~~

-Repository path not allowed
+borg init backup@backup01.srv.local:/home/backup/repos/web01.srv.local/pictures

 '''

 5.1.6 Ansible

 Ansible takes care of all the system-specific commands to add the user, create the folder.
 Even when the configuration is changed the repository server configuration is satisfied and reproducible.